 If you want to experience Ben's Bachelor

 journey with fresh eyes and an optimistic heart (oh, you sweet, naive, destined-for-devastation thing, you), you best stop reading.
 For the rest of my loyal Bachelor

--heads, here's what we know about this season so far, summarized and accompanied by delightful commentary for your reading ease and pleasure: THE LADIES:
+-heads, here's what we know about this season so far, summarized and accompanied by delightful commentary for your reading ease and pleasure:

 So far, Reality Steve has identified 5 of Ben's 25 prospective brides, and he must be right about them, because they are all classic Bachelor